lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

-Although most DOM manipulation in Lit can be achieved declaratively using templates, advanced situations may required getting a reference to an element rendered in the template and maipulating it imperatively.
+Although most DOM manipulation in Lit can be achieved declaratively using templates, advanced situations may required getting a reference to an element rendered in the template and manipulating it imperatively.
 Common examples of when this may be useful include focusing a form control or calling an imperative DOM manipulation library on a container element.